ibm-cloud-docs/cloud-object-storage/object-lock.md

 ### Legal Hold
 {: #ol-terminology-legal-hold}

-A *legal hold* is ike a retention period in that it prevents an object version from being overwritten or deleted.
+A *legal hold* is like a retention period in that it prevents an object version from being overwritten or deleted.
 However, legal holds are more flexible and don't have a defined temporal component.
 Instead they simply remain in effect until removed.
 Legal holds can be freely placed and removed by any user who has the `cloud-object-storage.object.put_object_lock_legal_hold` and `cloud-object-storage.object.put_object_lock_legal_hold_version` actions.

+Legal holds have the additional benefit of acting as method for applying indefinite retention on an object.

 Legal holds and retention periods operate independently.
 Legal holds have no impact on retention periods, and vice-versa.